jonathanong/osx-webdev-setup/README.md

 ## globstars

 OS X, by default, does not support globstars like `**/*.js`.
 It may work for certain packages who support it, but not by default.
-To add support for it, follow the instructions at http://mistermorris.com/blog/get-yourself-globstar-bash-4-for-your-mac-terminal/.
+To add support for it, install the latest version of bash with `brew install bash` and follow the instructions at http://mistermorris.com/blog/get-yourself-globstar-bash-4-for-your-mac-terminal/.

 Then add the following line to your `~/.bash_profile`: